Snowager alert!

 Obtaining Job Coupons

-Job coupons can only be obtained via the Wheel of Knowledge (Brightvale coupons only) and the Wheel of Extravagance (normal and Brightvale coupons).
+Job coupons are always available via the Wheel of Knowledge (Brightvale coupons only) and the Wheel of Extravagance (normal and Brightvale coupons).

 List of Job Coupons